Posted on April 18, 2023 by Dina Miller

 Experts and enthusiasts from across the country come to marvel at the Brincka Cross Gardens.
 Formerly a private residence, this unique home and garden display a wide variety of trees and plants

 At Friendship Botanic Gardens, a peaceful escape awaits walkers and bicyclists in forested woodlands, sprawling open spaces and cultivated gardens that spill over 100 acres.
+The gardens includes a kids play area structure and an educational children’s garden.

 In addition to the iconic Quilt Gardens you’ll see all around Elkhart County in the spring and summer, Linton’s Enchanted Gardens is a must-see for any nature lover or hobby horticulturalist.
 Right out of the pages of a fairytale, Linton’s is nine acres of imaginative gardens and family fun.
 Take a tour on the Enchanted Gardens Train, get hands on at the petting zoo, or search for buried treasure and the gem stone mine.